 The Honey Tree of Pelion as a straightforward three act adventure, something players could easily finish in a few hours.
-In Act One, the players recover a divine gift, but their king immediately screws it all up by blaspheming the gods at his festival.
-In Act Two, the players journey to find items worthy of divine sacrifice.
-In Act Three, the players must win the day and struggle to recover a MacGuffin out of the reach of most mortals.
+In the first part, the players recover a divine gift, but their king immediately screws it all up by blaspheming the gods at his festival.
+In the middle, the players journey to find items worthy of divine sacrifice.
+In the final act, the players must struggle to recover a MacGuffin out of the reach of most mortals.

 There is almost, literally, no need for NPCs in this outline.
 Even the king, who technically kicks off the plot with his idiocy, isn’t required – he is really only there to make sure the tropes of the genre get their spotlight.
 There are no quest givers, no folks who have critical clues, no archvillains to be defeated before reaching the goal.
 The PCs can overcome nearly everything in the adventure with their character’s ingenuity, abilities, and skills.

 But Homer also said “Light is the task where many share the toil” so I then injected lots of unnecessary, but fun, NPCs into my structure: